ckoethz/cyberrunner_docs_md/docs/01_hardware_setup.md

 In the next step, we place blue markers on the labyrinth.
 These are used to estimate the inclination angles of the labyrinth playing surface.

 1. Place the first four blue labels on the centers of the corners of the labyrinth playing surface.
 The diameter of the labels and the width of the edge are both 8mm, and thus the labels should align with the outer edges.
-Place the next four blue labels on ...
-TODO.
+<br><br>
+2. The next four blue labels are for the outer perimeter of the labyrinth.
+The centers of the labels should be 5cm from the edge of the game along the short sides of the labyrinth.
+See the image below.
+<br><br>
 ![markers](img/markers.jpg)

 ### Cabling